LS4GAN/benchmarking/README.md

 The detailed list of modifications to each repo can be found in the section of [List of modifications].

-## Pretrained models:
+## Train and test the benchmarking algorithms:
 We used pretrained models whenever they are provided.
-In case an algorithm did work on a dataset or it did but didn't provide a pretrained model, we generated the pretrained model.
+In case an algorithm did work on a dataset or it did but didn't provide a pretrained model, we generated it.
-Here is the link to the [pre-trained models]
+Here is the link to all [pre-trained models]
 ### ACL-GAN
 ACL-GAN worked on all three datasets, but it only studied translation in one direction (selfie to anime, male to female, removing glasses).
 It also only provided the configuration file for the male to female task and didn't provide any pretrained model.
 We generated the configuration files for the other two tasks (selfie to anime, removing glasses) using parameters provided in the paper.
 Since ACL-GAN is an asymmetric model, we have to train each direction individually.
 For translation in the opposite directions, we use exactly the same parameter except for `data_root` (dataset location) and `data_kind` (the name of the task).
 All configuration files can be found [here](https://github.com/LS4GAN/benchmarking/tree/main/ACL-GAN/configs).